SHARE

 Of course!
 To make this porridge vegan, simply omit the condensed milk and substitute with canned full-fat coconut milk/cream or a dairy-free condensed milk (I love Let's Do....Organic's version) instead and ensure that you use a plant-based milk.
 If you'd like to substitute the brown sugar, you can definitely use coconut sugar, maple syrup, or Agave instead.

 Loving this Creamy Jamaican Cornmeal Porridge and want more Jamaican cuisine?
-Here are some of my personal faves!
+Here are some of delicious recipes to try that your entire family will love:

 MADE OUR RECIPE(S)?